How Pools Work

 How Payouts Work

-When a pool closes, the winning side splits the entire pot proportionally.
+When the event ends, the winning side splits the entire pot proportionally.
 Every valid entry on the winning outcome receives an equal share of the total pot, minus the operator's fee percentage set at pool creation.

 Example: A pool has 10 participants at 100 DGB buy-in.
 Total pot = 1,000 DGB.
 Operator fee = 5% = 50 DGB.
 Winning pot = 950 DGB.
 If 4 people picked the winner, each receives 237.5 DGB — more than double their buy-in.

 Only exact buy-in entries count.
-Wrong amounts or late entries are visible on-chain but not counted as valid.
-Always send the exact amount shown on the pool page.
+Wrong amounts or entries sent after the cutoff are visible on-chain but are not valid entries and will not be included in payout calculations.
+Always send the exact amount shown on the pool page, before the cutoff time.

 Operator Responsibilities

-Being a pool operator is a real responsibility.
-You're asking people to send you money based on trust. partypool.app's reputation system holds operators accountable — but ultimately your reputation is yours to build or burn.
+Being a pool operator is a serious responsibility.
+You are asking real people to send you real money based on nothing but trust and your track record. partypool.app's reputation system holds operators publicly accountable — but ultimately your reputation is yours to build or burn.

 - Control outcome addresses — use wallets you own